 From time to time, our Board of Directors authorizes management to repurchase shares of our issued and outstanding common stock.
-On October 26, 2023, our Board approved a new share repurchase program with an effective date of November 7, 2023 (the "October 2023 Program").
-Pursuant to the October 2023 Program, we are authorized to repurchase up to 1,000,000 shares of our common stock.
-At December 31, 2023, we had 900,000 shares available for repurchase under the October 2023 Program.
-We may utilize various methods to effect the repurchases under the October 2023 Program, including open market repurchases, negotiated block transactions, accelerated share repurchases or open market solicitations for shares, some or all of which could be effected through Rule 10b5-1 plans.
+On February 10, 2022, our Board approved a share repurchase program with an effective date of February 22, 2022 (the "February 2022 Program").
+Pursuant to the February 2022 Program, we were authorized to repurchase up to 300,000 shares of our common stock until the Program's expiration on May 5, 2022.
+Per the terms of the February 2022 Program, we could utilize various methods to effect the repurchases, including open market repurchases, negotiated block transactions, accelerated share repurchases or open market solicitations for shares, some or all of which could be effected through Rule 10b5-1 plans.
+As of May 2, 2022, we repurchased the full 300,000 shares under the February 2022 Program.